Wilfredo Rodríguez

-Wilfredo José Rodríguez (born March 20, 1979) is a former Major League Baseball relief pitcher.
+Wilfredo José Rodríguez (born March 20, 1979) is a Venezuelan former Major League Baseball (MLB) relief pitcher.
 He appeared in two games for the Houston Astros in the season.
 He bats and throws left-handed.

 With Houston, Rodríguez posted a 0–0 record with three strikeouts and a 15.00 ERA in three innings.
 He is most widely known for yielding Barry Bonds' record-tying 70th home run on October 4, 2001.
 That game was his last appearance in the majors.